 Gleb Kichaev is a PhD student in the UCLA Bioinformatics IDP.
 His research interests are in statistical genetics, with a focus on methodologies that are relevant to medical applications.
 After completing his Bachelor’s Degree at UC Santa Barbara in 2010, he spent two years researching next-generation genetic vaccines at a biotech firm in San Diego.
 Prior to joining the Bioinformatics PhD program he obtained a MS in Biostatistics at UCLA.

 Nick Mancuso is a post-doctoral fellow in the Department of Pathology and Laboratory Medicine at UCLA working with Bogdan Pasaniuc.
 He is mainly interested in population genetics for both human and heterogeneous virus populations (HIV, HCV) in addition to general sequence analysis.
-Prior to joining UCLA Nicholas was a PhD student under the tutelage of Alex Zelikovsky at Georgia State University.
+Prior to joining UCLA Nick was a PhD student under the tutelage of Alex Zelikovsky at Georgia State University.

 Megan Roytman is a PhD student in the UCLA Bioinformatics IDP.
 Her research interests lie mainly in developing methods in population genetics, with a focus on medical applications.
 Prior to coming to UCLA, she received her Bachelor’s and Master’s of Engineering at MIT in bioengineering and computer science.

 Huwenbo Shi is a PhD student in the UCLA Bioinformatics IDP.
 His research interest lies in developing computational methods for analyzing large-scale genomic data to understand the underlying genetic architectures of complex traits.
-Prior to joining our group, he received his Bachelor’s degree at UCLA in computer science.
+Prior to joining the group, he received his Bachelor’s degree at UCLA in computer science.

 Wen-Yun Yang – PhD, Computer Science, 2013